iiminov/BoatGaugesAlt/README.md

 # BoatGaugesAlt
-The alternative example sketch for six different boat gauges came about due to an issue with orignal code.
+The alternative example sketch for six different boat gauges came about due to an issue with original code.

 ![image](https://user-images.githubusercontent.com/6739564/173200118-24206e48-b5ac-4df7-a65d-6add535acb31.png)

 Which I also came across and reported it under original project [here](https://github.com/VolosR/BoatGauges/issues/1).

-The solution boils down to removing reliance on the needle bounding box coordinates which are prepopulate in the ``setup()`` method:
+The solution boils down to removing reliance on the needle bounding box coordinates which are pre-populate in the ``setup()`` method:
 ```
   while (a != 44) {
     x[i] = r * cos(rad * a) + sx;